carmenbianca/report-liferay/plan.md

 Engineering Intern".

-The plan de campagne will detail the context of the internship, the problem that I was brought in to solve, the research that will be conducted to TODO, the project that will be undertaken, and the planning to bind everything together.
+The plan de campagne will detail the context of the internship, the problem that I was brought in to solve, the research that will be conducted to form the basis of a requirements analysis, the project that will be undertaken, and the planning to bind everything together.

-TODO: The shortest possible summary of the internship here.
+The shortest summary of the internship is:

-TODO: Summarise each chapter individually.
+> The work that goes into \gls{copyright} and licensing compliance at Liferay is
+> currently manual.
+By the end of the internship, many of these processes will
+> be automated.

+Appendix \ref{crash-course} contains a crash course on \gls{copyright} and licensing.
+It is recommended reading for readers who are unfamiliar with
+\gls{foss} licensing.
+These concepts will not be explained elsewhere in the document, which facilitates reading.

+Find below a summary of the chapters:

+- Chapter \ref{context}: \nameref{context} --- Provides the context for the
+  internship, as well as a description of the problem.

+- Chapter \ref{project-definition}: \nameref{project-definition} --- Defines the
+  goals and deliverables of the project.

+- Chapter \ref{research}: \nameref{research} --- TODO

+- Chapter \ref{project-activities}: \nameref{project-activities} --- TODO

+- Chapter \ref{project-boundaries}: \nameref{project-boundaries} --- Details
+  what is, and---more importantly---what isn't part of the internship.

+- Chapter \ref{quality-assurance}: \nameref{quality-assurance} --- TODO

+- Chapter \ref{planning}: \nameref{planning} --- TODO

-# Context
+# Context {#context}

 This chapter details the context in which the internship takes place.
 It also describes the problem that the internship is supposed to tackle, why this